petecarapetyan/webappwriter/docs/fins/rocket/anatomyOf.md

 # Rocket >> Anatomy of

-**TL;DR:**
+## TL;DR:

+**[Automatic menus/navigation](https://rocket.modern-web.dev/guides/first-pages/manage-sidebar/)** is critical to understanding how these themes work.
+If you understand how that works, the rest of this page may be TL;DR

-Rocket has a long list of great features, but **three features** make Rocket my default.
-Automatic menus, MDJS, and default service worker.
+Rocket has a long list of great features, but **three features** make Rocket my default JAMstack SSG. **1)** Automatic Markdown driven menus/navigation, **2)** MDJS, and **3)** default service worker.

-The rest of this page can be ignored unless you still need to grok **automatic menus/navigation**.
-That part is pretty nearly manadatory for even just understanding how to consume these themes.
+All themes ship with search and blog enabled.
+Some theme demo sites disable blogs.

 ## JAMstack, SSG

 JAMstack and SSG are not covered here.

 It is assumed that the reader knows both of those terms, and is at least aware of the enthusiasm that some of us have for them.

+I also drone on endlessly [on my blog](/blog/) about the benefits of moving off of WordPress and the like, and onto JAMstack/SSGs.

 ## Outline View